Validating the installation

 To access ArgoCD, take the following steps:

-To access the Rancher console, take the following steps:
+To update the default password used for accessing the monitoring tools, take the following steps:

 Accessing cluster VMs